A Unified Approach to Total Vertex Irregularity Strength: Main Results

-In this section, we apply the $\{1,s\}$-edge labeling method to compute several known results on the total vertex irregularity strength of various graphs.
-The emphasis is on demonstrating a unified approach to the computation of the $\mathrm{tvs}$ values of various graphs rather than introducing new constructions for them.
+In this section, we utilize the \(\{1,s\}\)-edge labeling method to compute several established results regarding the total vertex irregularity strength of various graphs.
+Our focus is on establishing a unified approach to determine the \(\mathrm{tvs}\) values of these graphs that simplifies their construction and enhances the transparency of verifying their correctness.
+While verifying the correctness of constructions in earlier studies can be intricate, our method ensures that the validation process is both straightforward and transparent.

-As a culmination of this approach, we apply it at the end of this section to resolve an open problem concerning the total vertex irregularity strength of simple 2-regular graphs.
+As a culmination of this approach, we apply it at the end of this section to settle an open problem concerning the total vertex irregularity strength of simple 2-regular graphs.